fng97/nix-config/README.md

    sudo nixos-rebuild switch --flake github:fng97/nix-config#wsl
    ```
 4. Use `wsl -s NixOS` to make it the default

-Use `sudo nixos-rebuild switch --flake .#wsl` for future updates.
+5. For local changes to the flake use `sudo nixos-rebuild switch --flake .#wsl`

 ## Windows